adityasaxena-crypto/Freelexity/freelexity/README.md

 # Freelexity - AI Search Assistant

-A modern web application that combines the power of Ollama's qwen3:1.7b (or qwen2.5:1.5b) model with real-time web search capabilities, providing an intelligent assistant that can answer questions using both its knowledge base and current web information.
+A modern web application that combines the power of Ollama's Mistral model with real-time web search capabilities, providing an intelligent assistant that can answer questions using both its knowledge base and current web information.

 ## Features

-- 🤖 **Local AI**: Uses Ollama to run the qwen2.5:1.5b model locally
+- 🤖 **Local AI**: Uses Ollama to run the Mistral model locally
 - 🔍 **Web Search**: Integrated DuckDuckGo search for real-time information
 - 💬 **Modern Chat UI**: Beautiful, responsive interface built with React and TailwindCSS
 - ⚡ **Fast**: Efficient FastAPI backend with async processing